2014 Odesa clashes: Trade Unions House fire

 As soon as word spread about the attack by pro-Russian demonstrators, a call by pro-Maidan demonstrators to go to Kulikovo Field and destroy the anti-Maidan camp emerged on social networks.
 As a result, the pro-Russian crowd was later overwhelmed by the pro-Maidan demonstrators, and their encampment outside the Trade Unions House building was torched.
 Thereupon, the pro-Russian activists entered that building and occupied it.
 The building is five stories tall, and is the headquarters of the Odesa regional federation of trade unions.
 It is located on Kulikovo Field, in the city centre.

 Reports about the precise sequence of events that followed vary between different sources, including several confirmed fake reports being spread through social networks.
 While defending the building, militants on the roof tossed rocks and petrol bombs at the protesters below.
 A report by the Ukrainian Independent Information Agency (UNIAN) said that the pro-Maidan crowd began to throw petrol bombs into the building after having been fired upon by the pro-Russian group.
 BBC News said that the situation was unclear, with multiple sources indicating that both sides had been throwing petrol bombs at each other.
 Several eyewitnesses told the BBC that the fire started on the third floor when a petrol bomb was thrown at a closed window from inside the building, and the Kyiv Post reported that several flaming bottles held by Ukrainian unity activists outside were thrown into the front entrance, and through the windows on the second and fourth floors.
 An official investigation conducted by the Ukrainian Interior Ministry stated that while no firearms were found inside the building, those on the roof were shooting at the crowd below, and accidentally set the building on fire whilst throwing petrol bombs from above.
 One of the pro-Maidan protesters who was shot (non-fatally) by a sniper from the trade unions building was Andrey Krasilnikov, a Russian citizen and Euromaidan activist.

-Inside the house of Trade Unions after the fire took place.
+Inside the house of Trade Unions after the fire.